darkhelmet/verboselogging/posts/feedburner-fiasco-part-3.md

 Well I found the proper ping URL, [http://ping.feedburner.google.com/](http://ping.feedburner.google.com/), and it looks like everything is supposedly working as advertised.
-No doubt I’ll be keeping an eye on things for the next little while…
+No doubt I'll be keeping an eye on things for the next little while…

 Google Reader also seems to be a bit slow too.

 EDIT: Nope.
-37 minutes after publishing even with the ping and Feedburner doesn’t have it yet.
+37 minutes after publishing even with the ping and Feedburner doesn't have it yet.
 Changing plugins for giggles.